Hardsix/dynamo-event-reporting/README.md

 `apt-get install imagemagick librsvg2-dev librsvg2-bin`

+Run dynamo, whether locally or remotely, just update env variables.

 ## For MacOS

 Should work but untested.

 `brew install imagemagick librsvg`

+Run dynamo, whether locally or remotely, just update env variables.

+`npm install`

+`npm run start` or `npm run start-dev`

 ## For docker

-Install Docker on Linux or Mac, run `docker-compose up` and enjoy
+Install Docker on Linux or Mac, run `docker-compose up` and enjoy.
+All should be available on `localhost:3000/statistics` by default.

 ## With regard to input file